 White Sheet Cake

-Try this recipe when making Ghoulish Petits Fours.
+Use this recipe to make our Ghoulish Petits Fours.

 - Yield: Makes one 12-by-17-inch cake